WilsonKhan/Cpp-Boids-Simulation/README.md

 Future updates:

 Including libraries along with the VS solution for easier download and setup process.
-Centralise all of the parameters to be easily changed within the code Optimise variable types
+Centralise all of the parameters to be easily changed within the code.
+Optimise variable types.
-Add video of program running
+Add video of program running.
 GPU utilisation for increased performance (CPU multiprocessing causes SFML graphics library to throw a fit).